ishanjogalekar/Java-Programs/README.md

 19. For same “MyFamily” servlet page in 18th question , create database and store the information.
 Also have update option from the webpages to do that.

+20. OddEvenTest :- Checking number is odd or even using java recursion , user defined method.